wolfmanx/mongo-python-driver/README-context-extension.rst

 It is perfectly possible to postpone object conversion to that stage.
-This will, however, make SON manipulators for outgoing transformations effectively defunct below the top level.
+This will, however, make SON manipulators for outgoing transformations on unexpanded objects effectively defunct.

 Currently there is only one SON manipulator active, namely :class:`pymongo.son_manipulator.ObjectIdInjector`, which provides an